 By default, master faders are set to have a transparent lock, which makes the master fader remain in position even when the playback page is changed.
 If you don't want this to happen you can change it by pressing [Playback Options] from the root menu then press the Swop/Select button of the master.
+The rotary encoders on the Mini Screen are very useful as speed masters or group masters - press the encoder to select it as a master.
+Press the Display button below the encoders to show legends for the encoders on the screen if they are not already shown (there are 4 display modes to cycle through).

-11.1.4 Speed and Size Masters
+11.1.5 Speed and Size Masters